Part A Hospitalization

 With Plan F, when you visit a provider you need your Original Medicare card and your Medicare Supplement card.
 All Medicare approved services are covered without any payments from you.
 Also, all excess charges are covered in Plan F.

-There is also a high deductible Plan F. It is priced well under $75 but has a deductible in 2018 of $2240.
-You pay the $2240 and the plan pays everything else for the calendar year.
+There is also a high deductible Plan F. It is priced well under $50 but has a deductible in 2018 of $2300.
+You pay the first $2300 and the plan pays everything else for the calendar year.

 Some carriers offer a G Plan.
-The G Plan has the Part B deductible which for 2018 is $183.00 annually.
+The G Plan has the Part B deductible which for 2019 is $185 annually.
 Once that deductible is satisfied, there are no other charges.
-The difference in premium between Plan F & G is around $30-45 per month.
-It is anticipated that once Plans C & F exit the market that Plan G will become the plan of choice.
+The difference in premium between Plan F & G is around $30-45 per month, depending upon the carrier.
+It is anticipated that once Plans C & F & High Deductible F exit the market that Plan G will become the plan of choice.

 Plan N has 3 charges.
-The 1st is the annual Part B deductible of $183; then Doctor Visits are $20.
-(Remember that the Doctor has to take Medicare Assignment of benefits or the Doctor can bill you what Medicare doesn’t pay.)
+The 1st is the annual Part B deductible of $185; then Doctor Visits are $20.
+(Remember that the Doctor will have to take Medicare Assignment of benefits or the Doctor can bill you what Medicare doesn’t pay.)
 Lastly, emergency room services are $50 and waived if you are admitted.
 All other services are covered at 100%.
 The cost difference between Plan F and Plan N are about $50-$70 per month.
-Some Plan N’s in Nevada are guaranteed issue while others are not.
+Some Plan N’s in Nevada are guaranteed issued while others are not.

 When you age into Medicare or take Medicare Part B after retiring; you are in an open enrollment or guarantee issue period where there are no medical questions asked to obtain coverage.